One day when I was five, I thought the sky was falling.

 He placed a hand over his heart, that grin stretching wider.
 “As for moi, I like long walks on the beach, sipping mojitos while watching the sun set, and sharing romantic candlelit dinners with gorgeous men.”

 “Fucking fag,” Kennedy growled.

 I tensed, but the boy—Remy—either didn’t hear him or chose to ignore the insult.
-All he did was slide his eyes across to Miss Osbourne and raise one slender eyebrow.
+All he did was slide his eyes across to Miss Osbourne and raise one slender brow.
 “Too much information?”

-“I think that will do for now, thank you.”
+“I think that will do, thank you.”
 The faint flush on her cheeks was the only sign of her displeasure.
 “I expect everyone to make Remy feel welcome.
 Do I have a volunteer to show him around and help him settle in?”

 I was hardly surprised by the reticence of my peers.
 They may have snickered at his grandiose self-introduction, or admired his blatant flaunting of the rules, but no one wanted to be seen associating with someone that was so obviously…different.

 None were prepared to single themselves out from the pack, not for his sake, so they left him to stand there on his own, slowly suffocating in the stillness.

 I remembered how that felt.
 I remembered it all too well.